 Today a visitor experiences more music, more entertainment, more fun, and far less work than they would in a Pennsylvania Dutch household.
 But the mission of the Festival is still fulfilled.
 Traditional craftsmen demonstrate the skills and tools that helped build America.
 Farming and folklife demonstrations abound throughout the grounds.
 The phrase, "eat till ya ouch", retains its meaning as festival-goers can feast on the complete range of Pennsylvania Dutch delicacies prepared by local cooks in the festival's summer kitchen and served country style each day.
 The sounds of square dancing jiggers and folk music fill the air on six stages of diverse entertainment.
 And of course, the pageantry and symbols of the Pennsylvania Dutch culture, most notably at the annual quilt show and sale, now the largest quilt sales event in the nation, draw the attention of thousands of visitors each day of the Festival.
 Kids can actually try their hand at making cider, apple butter, sauerkraut, soap, candles, and a variety of other foods from the nineteenth century.
 This year, extensive demonstrations and re-enactments will commemorate the valiant role of the 167th Pennsylvania Volunteers in the Civil War, composed almost entirely Pennsylvania Dutch men who, for the first time since the American Revolution, left the fields in mass and took up arms in support of a national cause.

-Warren County Farmers' Fair celebrates it's seventy-sixth year in 2013.
+Warren County Farmers' Fair celebrates it's seventy-eighth year in 2015.
 The event is one of the remaining agricultural fairs in New Jersey, but has added a few interesting twists.
-Twelve years ago, in 2001, the fair directors realized that, since several balloon pilots lived close by, it would be relatively simple to include the spectacle of hot air balloons launching from the fairgrounds.
+In 2001, the fair directors realized that, since several balloon pilots lived close by, it would be relatively simple to include the spectacle of hot air balloons launching from the fairgrounds.
 The balloon festival has since become an integral part of the Farmer's Fair, and will include at least thirty-five balloons this summer.

 Other additions to the fair over the years have been the popular power events.
 Just about every night in the Main Arena you can find a vehicle of some sort revving up and getting muddy, crunched or maxed out.
 The Warren County Farmers' Fair and Hot Air Balloon Festival also remains economical, which is ultra important for families these days.
 Some freebies for fairgoers include Lawnmower Races in the Main Arena on Sunday afternoon and a Kids' Corra—where small children will be entertained for hours, for free.
 In addition, parking remains free and children twelve and younger on weekdays, before 4pm, are admitted free.
 Other additions through the years have been the Traditional Arts Expo, in it's thirteenth year, and Ryan Pelton, Elvis Impersonator, who will return for the third year.